 In order to do so, you need to install a plugin.

 Capability Manager Enhanced Plugin is one of the most popular and widely used WordPress plugin that is available absolutely free of cost.
 The plugin allows you to add new roles, copy the rights and modify the roles.
 The plugin comes with a checklist of all the privileges which can be modified easily and quickly.
 It also allows you to restore and backup capabilities and roles to regress the changes.

 How to install the Capability Manager Enhanced Plugin?

 Click plugins in your WP dashboard and click add new plugin.
 Fill the name of the plugin in the search box and hit enter.
 You should be able to see the plugin below the search box.
 Click “Install Now”.
 Once installed, activate it to start managing user roles on your site.

 The plugin has an extremely user-friendly interface which allows you to easily add or delete roles and capabilities.

+To modify the capabilities, select the role for which you want to modify the capabilities in the right column.
 You should now see the user roles existing capabilities in three different boxes named “Editing Capabilities”, “Deletion Capabilities” and “Reading”.
 You can check or uncheck any column to modify the roles according to your preferences.

 Yes, it’s that easy to modify and create roles and capabilities with Capability Manager Enhanced Plugin.